minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

 .. start-kes-configuration-hashicorp-vault-desc

 |KES| uses a YAML-formatted configuration file.
-The following YAML provides the minimum required fields for using Hashicorp Vault as the root |KMS|.
+The following YAML provides the minimum required fields for using HashiCorp Vault as the root |KMS|.
 You must modify this YAML to reflect your deployment environment.

 .. code-block:: shell